lyteword/chspurgeon-tod/volume-7/psalm-137.md

 **Verses 5-6.**

-1\.To rejoice with the world is to forget the church.
+1\.
+To rejoice with the world is to forget the church.

-2\.To love the church we must prefer her above everything.
+2\.
+To love the church we must prefer her above everything.

-3\.To serve the church we must be prepared to suffer anything.
+3\.
+To serve the church we must be prepared to suffer anything.

 **Verse 7.** The hatred of the ungodly to true religion.

-1\.Its cause.
+1\.
+Its cause.

-2\.Its extent.
+2\.
+Its extent.
 "Rase it", etc.

-3\.Its season for display: "in the day of Jerusalem"—trouble, etc.
+3\.
+Its season for display: "in the day of Jerusalem"—trouble, etc.

-4\.Its reward: "Remember, O Lord."
+4\.
+Its reward: "Remember, O Lord."

 ## Works Upon The Hundred And Thirty-Seventh Psalm